 Approach each potential customer the way a doctor might.
 They listen for symptoms of problems and then ask a series of sales questions to try to uncover the underlying problem.
 They may need to test their theory by asking more questions or running tests.
 They diagnose their needs and pain points before offering a solution.

-During a sales call, listen for the company culture.
-You’re often trying to disrupt the status quo during your sales calls if you hope to close a deal.
-To do so, you’ll have to stop thinking like a salesperson and adjust your selling techniques and viewpoint to think more from the company way or customer viewpoint.
+During a sales call, listen to the company culture.
+If you hope to close a deal, you’re often trying to disrupt the status quo.
+To do so, you’ll have to stop thinking like a salesperson and adjust your selling techniques and viewpoint to think more from the company’s or customer’s viewpoint.

 Build a Relationship